Skip to content

 Review your connections:

-The first recommendation in the docs is that you review your connections.
+The first recommendation in the docs is to review your connections.
 Specifically:

 Review your apps, flows, and plug-in code to ensure they connect over your virtual network—they shouldn’t call endpoints over the public internet.
 If your components need to connect to public endpoints, ensure your firewall or network configuration allows such calls.

 The second point, “Prepare your tenant,” may seem straightforward, but depending on your organization’s policies, it may be the most time-consuming.
-Microsoft’s recommendation to “Have an Azure subscription with permissions to create a virtual network, subnet, and the enterprise policy resources” may mean negotiating any number of Azure policies and initiatives.
+Microsoft’s recommendation to “Have an Azure subscription with permissions to create a virtual network, subnet, and the enterprise policy resources” may entail negotiating a range of Azure policies and initiatives.
 You should check your policies and initiatives before you begin.
 I’ll discuss some of these steps here, but there may be others, depending on your settings.
-In particular, the limited locations policy should be reviewed if you have one since the default settings will always conflict with the enterprise policy deployment.
+In particular, the ‘limited locations’ policy should be reviewed, if applicable, as the default settings will always conflict with the enterprise policy deployment.

 Check your policies before starting!

-In addition to creating those resources, you may need the rights to deploy others if policy requirements compel you to, for example, deploy network security groups or route tables along with your subnets, so ensure you have the necessary access.
+In addition to creating those resources, you may need the rights to deploy other resources if policy requirements compel you to, for example, deploy network security groups or route tables along with your subnets, so ensure you have the necessary access.
 Also, ensure no policy blocks necessary resources by type or other factors.
 Often, if you have access, the fastest way to confirm this is to try deploying resources and see if they fail.
 If a policy blocks them, you should see an error message indicating which policy is responsible.
-You can also ask someone with knowledge of your organization’s policies, and they can usually confirm any conflicts.
+You can also ask someone knowledgeable about your organization’s policies, who can usually confirm any conflicts.

-However, one to check explicitly is your limited locations policy.
-Your subnets need to be in paired regions, and the enterprise policy will deploy at the Power Platform region (Azure geography) level, not an Azure region level.
-If your organization has policy restrictions on where to place resources, you must account for that.
+However, one thing to check explicitly is your limited locations policy.
+Your subnets must be located in paired regions, and the enterprise policy will be deployed at the Power Platform region (Azure geography) level, not at the Azure region level.
+If your organization has policy restrictions on where to place resources, you must take these into account.

 Adjusting Your Locations Policy

-If your organization has a limited locations policy, your Power Platform region/Azure geography (again, same thing) is likely not covered, blocking your enterprise policy deployment.
-Worse, your geography won’t be available as one of the policy parameters.
+If your organization has a limited locations policy, your Power Platform region/Azure geography (again, the same thing) is likely not covered, blocking your enterprise policy deployment.
+Worse, your geography won’t be available as a policy parameter.

 To resolve this, your Azure policy administrator must manually edit the definition to allow your geography.
 Follow the same structure that is probably already used for “Global” deployments in your policy.
 For example, the default structure of a location policy policyRule looks like this: